moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 Our expectation is that these use cases will not drive work in the "Media Over QUIC" space, but as new protocols come into being, they may very well be taken up for these use cases as well.

-# Requirements {#requirements}

-**Note: This section was written to reflect an early focus on "Media over RTP over QUIC", and will be revisited when we agree on the use cases in {{overallusecases}} that will be in scope for further work.
+# Considerations for Protocol Work {#considerations}

 Even a cursory examination of the existing proposals listed in {{priorart}}
 shows that there are fundamental differences in the approaches being used.
+This sction is intended to "up-level" the conversation beyond specific protocols, so that we can more likely agree on what is important for protocol design work.

+Please note that the considerations in this section are focused especially on the use cases described in {{lm-media}}, although other use cases are mentioned for comparison and contrast.

+## Here Be Dragons

+The discussion in {{considerations}} is less mature than in most other sections of this document.
+The good news is that this section is fertile ground for people who would like to contribute to future revisions of this document.
+Comments are even more welcome for this section than for the rest of the document, for which they are welcome.
+The authors suggest that high-level comments are most appropriate at this time.

 ## Codec Agility

-When initiating a media session, both the sender and receiver should be able to negotiate the codecs, bitrates, resolution, and other media details based on capabilities and preferences.
-This must be negotiable both before commencing playback but also during as a result of changes to device output or network conditions (such as reduction in available network bandwidth).
-It may be prefered to use existing ecosystem for such purposes, e.g. SDP {{RFC4566}}.
+When initiating a media session, both the sender and receiver will need to agree on the codecs, bitrates, resolution, and other media details based on capabilities and preferences.
+This agreement needs to take place before commencing media transmission, but might also take place during media transmission, perhaps as a result of changes to device output or network conditions (such as reduction in available network bandwidth).

+It may be
+prefered to use existing ecosystem for such purposes, e.g. SDP {{RFC4566}}.

-## Support a range of Latencies
+## Support an Appropriate Range of Latencies

-Support for a nominal latency appropriate for the use cases that are in scope should be achieved, with consideration for the minimum buffer that a receiver playing content may need to handle congestion, packet loss, and other degradation in network quality.
+Support for a nominal latency appropriate for the use cases that are in scope should be achievable, with consideration for the minimum buffer that a receiver playing content may need to handle congestion, packet loss, and other degradation in network quality.